felipecolares22/My-Vector/README.md

 Type `./vector_tests` and see the results.

 ## Authorship
-Program developed by [Matheus de Andrade] (https://github.com/matheusmas132) and [Felipe Colares] (https://github.com/felipecolares22), 2019.1
+Program developed by [Matheus de Andrade](https://github.com/matheusmas132) and [Felipe Colares](https://github.com/felipecolares22), 2019.1